Beth Lyons speaks on...

 It was five plus whoever the per-, non-permanent members were – so that’s on that question of ad hoc tribunals.
 I’m not looking for, I’m not, I'm not, I'm not holding ad hoc tribunals in general up as a model.

 But I think that there's been (___), in the, in the, in the PrepCom discussions with the ICC there was a lot of debate of whether defense should be a pillar of the, the tribunal.

 Look, I think that the defense, in order to carry out its, its ob-, its objective but also its professional responsibility both in national jurisdictions and as defined by what it is supposed to do under international law, needs to maintain independence.
 Now, so I don’t have, I’m interested in a structure that maintains that independence.

 I don’t have an intelligent comment to make now about whether salary et cetera, et cetera, and you know, but I think that there has to be at least a recognition that defense is a full time job, which is not necessarily the recognition here.
 The defense needs, minimally, equality of resources, which is not the situation in the ICTR.

 I’m aware of a prior decision Kayishema and Ruzinda-, Ruzinda-, Ruzindana which said that, “Equality of arms does not make, mean equality of resources.”
 I think that’s wrong.
 We have to have at least the same resources, right.

 And I think that, that those, that those are the issues to me that are important.
-How it’s structured is, is, is another, is, is another question but I think that that’s what we need and I do know certainly here – I don’t know about The Hague, I don’t know about Sierra Leone or Cambodia – but I know here there is no equality of resources.
+How it’s structured is, is, is another, is, is another question but I think that, that that’s what we need and I do know certainly here – I don’t know about The Hague, I don’t know about Sierra Leone or Cambodia – but I know here there is no equality of resources.